Skip to main content

 9 mentions Positive Neutral Negative

-The graphics in the game are generally praised for their high quality and polish, featuring actual photos of Games Workshop miniatures that enhance the visual appeal.
-However, some players feel that the comic-style graphics do not fit the dark tone of the Warhammer 40k universe.
-Overall, the game's artwork and effects are well-received, contributing to a visually engaging experience.
+The graphics in the game are generally praised for their high quality and polish, particularly the use of actual photos of Games Workshop miniatures, which enhances the visual appeal.
+However, some users feel that the comic-style graphics do not fit the dark tone of the Warhammer 40k universe.
+Overall, the game maintains a strong visual presentation, supported by regular updates that align with physical releases.

 • “Collecting cards is pretty fun because the artwork is actual photos of Games Workshop miniatures.”